aji3/xlscript/README.md

 Thus, data defined in two separate tables in Excel could be combined and displayed by a simple definition.

 ## Advanced-2.
-Complete program by Excel only
+Create a complete program using only Excel

 In the explanation so far, you looked at the result which was written out to standard output by Java program.
-In other words, the assumed scenario was that **the data defined in Excel was read into a Java program to get used in Java program.**
+In other words, the assumed scenario was that **the data defined in Excel was read into a Java program to get consumed in Java program.**
 However, **the fact that there is data and you can write logic is that it can be a complete program**.

 Now, let's think about writing the employee and department information to a file in JSON format.